ricklentz/precisenumbers/README.rst

 effort to solve that problem by representing the different components of the value -- including its precision -- as integers.
 PreciseNumbers stores every numeric value as 4 distinct numbers, a "multiplier", an "integer", a "fractional", and a "precision."
-The number can then be represented as M * (I + F / 10^P), where M, I, F, and P correspond to the "multiplier", "integer", "fractional" and "precision" values, respectively.
+The number can then be represented as M * (I + F / 10^P), where M, I, F, and P correspond to the "multiplier", "integer", "fractional", and "precision" values, respectively.

 While PreciseNumbers uses integers as its "under-the-hood" representation of numeric values, it